-- 9) Select the brush tool by clicking the icon a or by pressing the [B] key. - 10) Try painting with the selected colour. - 11) Click the Background Colour square to open the colour picker again, this time to change the background colour. - 12) Click the Custom button (below the OK and Cancel buttons).
-This changes the Colour Picker to the Custom Colours picker.
+- 9) Select the brush tool by clicking the icon or by pressing the [B] key. - 10) Try painting with the selected colour. - 11) Click the Background Colour square to open the colour picker again, this time to change the background colour. - 12) Click the Color Libraries button (below the OK and Cancel buttons).
+This changes the Colour Picker to the Colour Libraries picker.